10.5 Searching Algorithms Revisited¶

 Tree search

-- Suitable for massive data, as tree nodes are stored dispersedly in memory.
+- Suitable for massive datasets, as tree nodes are stored non-contiguously in memory.

-- Suitable for scenarios requiring maintained ordered data or range searches.
+- Suitable for scenarios that require maintaining ordered data or performing range searches.

 - During continuous node insertion and deletion, binary search trees may become skewed, degrading time complexity to \(O(n)\).

-- If using AVL trees or red-black trees, all operations can run stably at \(O(\log n)\) efficiency, but operations to maintain tree balance add extra overhead.
+- If AVL trees or red-black trees are used, all operations can consistently run in \(O(\log n)\) time, though maintaining tree balance adds extra overhead.